Resources

 Italy in April

 Flowers are in full bloom across the country as spring is in full swing.
-The temperature is at enjoyable levels, and with not many tourists around, April falls in the "best month to visit Italy"category.
+The temperature is at enjoyable levels, and with not many tourists around, April falls in the "best month to travel to Italy" category.
 Tulips and camellias abound in the northern parts of Italy, and you can make merry by participating in spring-related celebrations.

 Temperature range to expect: 5 Degrees Celsius to 25 Degrees Celsius